cabforum/servercert/docs/BR.md

 If the CA follows redirects, the following apply:

 1. Redirects MUST be initiated at the HTTP protocol layer.
-   a.
-For validations performed on or after 2021-07-01, redirects MUST be the result of a 301, 302, or 307 HTTP status code response, as defined in [RFC 7231, Section 6.4](https://datatracker.ietf.org/doc/html/rfc7231#section-6.4), or a 308 HTTP status code response, as defined in [RFC 7538, Section 3](https://datatracker.ietf.org/doc/html/rfc7538#section-3).
+Redirects MUST be the result of a 301, 302, or 307 HTTP status code response, as defined in [RFC 7231, Section 6.4](https://datatracker.ietf.org/doc/html/rfc7231#section-6.4), or a 308 HTTP status code response, as defined in [RFC 7538, Section 3](https://datatracker.ietf.org/doc/html/rfc7538#section-3).
 Redirects MUST be to the final value of the Location HTTP response header, as defined in [RFC 7231, Section 7.1.2](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.2).
-   b.
-For validations performed prior to 2021-07-01, redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in [RFC 7231, Section 6.4](https://datatracker.ietf.org/doc/html/rfc7231#section-6.4).
-CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a.
 2. Redirects MUST be to resource URLs with either the "http" or "https" scheme.
 3. Redirects MUST be to resource URLs accessed via Authorized Ports.